What is fleet management? A complete guide to how it works and benefits

 Compliance & regulations

 Compliance and regulations are another significant challenge.
-Fleet managers must ensure that their vehicles and drivers adhere to all relevant regulations, including DOT regulations, emissions standards and safety standards.
+Fleet managers must ensure that their vehicles and drivers adhere to all relevant regulations, including:

-Additionally, managing driver hours of service (HOS) to prevent drowsy driving-related incidents is crucial.
+Managers must also track driver hours of service (HOS) to prevent drowsy driving-related incidents.
 Regular vehicle inspections and maintenance are essential to ensure safety and compliance.

 Vehicle upkeep

 Vehicle upkeep is a continuous challenge.
-Preventive maintenance is crucial to prevent breakdowns and extend the life of vehicles.
-However, unexpected breakdowns and repairs can disrupt operations and increase costs.
-Protecting vehicles from theft and vandalism can also be a concern for fleet managers.
+Preventive maintenance is crucial to prevent breakdowns and extend vehicle longevity.
+Unexpected repairs also disrupt operations and increase costs.
+Managers must also focus on protecting vehicles from theft and vandalism.

 Data insights